pappasam/npd/c1_intro_programming/assignments/a3_python_interpreter_exercises.md

 Run bpython and experiment with these assignments.
 You can save your command history for submission through the interface.

-### Use the `os.path` module to get the cwd absolute path of your current
-working directory.
+### Create a workspace

+Within the bpython interpreter use the `os` module for (3) taskss:

+1. Get your current working directory with `os.getcwd`.
+2. If you are not already in your home directory, us `os.chdir` to update your currentworking directory to that location.
+3. Create a directory to create a directory called `python-exercises` and change directories into it with another `os` invocation.

+### Read and Write

-### Open a file and write some text to it.
+Open a file and write some string to it.
+Close the interpreter and examine the file with vim.
+Reopen `bpython` and return to your exercise folder if necessary.
+Read the file contents into a variable the print that variable.

 ###